zuhaili92/dbcart/README.md

     $cart = App::make('cart');
     ```

-You can also follow the above steps and create your own `CartLine` model by extending `Hassansin\DBCart\Models\CartLine`.
+You can also follow the above steps and create your own `CartLine` model by extending `zuhaili92\DBCart\Models\CartLine`.
 Be sure to update `config/cart.php` to reflect your changes.